jross9/FPGA-Samples/Testbench/0060_Counter1/README.md

     end
 ```

-To log the time and see what our counter is doing we
+To log the time and see what our counter is doing we do this in the `initial` block:

 ```verilog
     initial begin